Server Settings

 Server settings are available under https://YOURNAME.radius-as-a-service.com/settings/server

-RADIUSaaS provides public IP addresses that allow your network appliances and services to communicate with our service from anywhere via the internet.
-Thereby, we offer two types of IP addresses that support different protocols and listen on different ports.
+Both RadSec and RADIUS service offer public IP address that enable your network appliances and services to communicate with our service from anywhere via the internet.
+These services operate on their unique registered ports.

 The DNS entry through which the RadSec service can be reached.